srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 > concurrent execution of thread

 **Thread**: unit of execution within the process
+**Thread Pool**: group of worker threads that are waiting for the job and reuse many times.

 ## Ways to Implement Thread
 #### 1. Extends Thread class